luciusmagn/lambdas-and-logos/book.typ

 quicksort (first:rest) =
 ```
 This pattern matches a non-empty list, splitting it into the first element `first` (our pivot) and the rest of the list `rest`.
-In languages related to Haskall, it is very common to name these bindings `(x:xs)`.
+In languages related to Haskell, it is very common to name these bindings `(x:xs)`.
 However, if you aren't a Haskell
 programmer, I think `(first:rest)` tells you a little bit more about what's going on.

 ```haskell